2026 Greenwich London Borough Council election

-The 2026 Greenwich London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 55 members of Greenwich London Borough Council will be elected.
-The election will take place alongside local elections in the other London boroughs.
+The 2026 Greenwich London Borough Council election took place on 7 May 2026, as part of the 2026 United Kingdom local elections.
+All 55 members of Greenwich London Borough Council were elected.
+The election took place alongside local elections in the other London boroughs.

+Prior to the election, the council was under Labour majority control.
+The election saw Labour lose seats, notably to the Green Party, but Labour retained a majority of the council's seats.